arunsisodiya/infra-problem-solution/README.md

 - Cloud provider used - [Amazon Web Services](https://aws.amazon.com/)

-Before using the solution, we must have an AWS account and `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` of a user with `arn:aws:iam::aws:policy/PowerUserAccess` policy.
+Before using the solution, we must have an AWS account with `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` of a user with `arn:aws:iam::aws:policy/PowerUserAccess` policy.
 This policy provides full access to AWS services and resources, but does not allow management of Users and groups.

 To create a user with PowerUserAccess policy, follow this tutorial - <https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-delegated-user.html>